samlawski/codecookies/flask-2-tutorial/11-cookies-in-flask.md

 print('SHOPPING CART COOKIE', request.cookies.get('shoppingCart'))
 ```

 If you now open an individual cookie page in the web browser and pay close attention to the terminal that's running your webserver, you should see the line printing out the contents of the `shoppingCart` cookie that was previously set on the frontend.
-(Note that this line will cause your app to break if no cookies have been set, yet.
+(Note that this line will cause your app to break if no cookies have been set yet.
 So after trying it out, you should immediately remove it from your code again.)

 Now, however, we're in the same situation as previously on the frontend.
 The contents of the cookie are **look like** a dictionary, but in reality, they are just a **string**.
 So we need first to convert the string as we did on the frontend with `JSON.parse()`.
 Luckily Python has a very similar function!